 What you will need

-- Park your ACURA in a safe area.
+- Park the ACURA in a safe area.
 Turn off the engine.
 Engage Parking Brakes.

 - Open the hood of your car.
 The hood release is located under the dashboard on the driver's side.